 If you thought Hong Kong was all bright city lights, skyscrapers and shopping, you only know half the story.
-Whilst it does have all those things in abundance, it also has some of the best urban hiking trails in the world.
+Whilst it does have all those things in abundance, it also has some of the best urban hiking trails in the world and it is some of the best things to do in Hong Kong.
 Once on the trails you feel like you're a million miles from the city and when you reach the peak it's right there in front of you again.

 There were so many hiking trails that we wanted to try (sadly we couldn't do them all) but here's a run down of the four tracks we managed to squeeze into our week long trip.

 Our big tip would be to avoid walking these trails on the weekend unless you have absolutely no other opportunity.
 We walked the Lion's Rock track on a Saturday and several sections were pretty slow because of the crowds, which detracted from the overall experience.
 Whilst it was lovely to see so many people out enjoying the gorgeous nature, we would much prefer to escape the crowds and go at our own pace.

 1. Dragon's Back Trail

 8.1km one-way track, steep start and moderate climb overall, track in very good condition.

 This is a probably the most famous hiking trail in Hong Kong and for good reason.
 It is easily accessible by public transport and the views are simply breathtaking.
 It's also a great choice if you don't like too much uphill climbing.
 While there are a few hills, they are not as steep as many of the other tracks, making it a great choice for an easier day.

 You can hike the Dragon's Back trail by itself or walk it as part of the stage eight section of the Hong Kong Trail.
 If you have time we recommend the latter as you get to see a bit more of the area, but to be honest by far the most beautiful section is the Dragon's Back itself so if you're time poor you aren't missing out.